Matsoy/diceWars/README.md

 Project DiceWars
 ===================

+Mini-project programming as part of a C course and modeling.

 Development of the game DiceWars composed of a graphical interface (SDL library) and an artificial intelligence.

 How to use ?